BersisSe/feather/crates/feather-runtime/README.md

 - **Socket Tuning:** Want to tweak how the server listens?
 Use `socket2` to set backlog, nodelay, buffer sizes, etc.

 **In summary:**
 > Every request gets its own coroutine.
-You can spawn background tasks or run blocking code, and Feather-Runtime will keep things fast and responsive—no async/await or lifetime headaches.
+You can spawn background tasks or run blocking code, and Feather-Runtime will keep things fast and responsive no async/await or lifetime headaches.

 ---